Mark Pierce, Esq.

 C-corporations are the most common type of business entity in the United States.
-C-corporations are separate legal entities set up under state law to protect its owners' assets from liabilities arising from business activities (limited liability).
+C-Corporations are separate legal entities set up under state law to protect its owners' assets from liabilities arising from business activities (limited liability).

-An s-corporation is a business entity that is more attractive to small business owners because it offers certain tax advantages.
-An s-corporation can be created after you have incorporated as a traditional c-corporation or limited liability company (LLC) by filing documents with your state and the IRS.
+An S-corporation is a business entity that is more attractive to small business owners because it offers certain tax advantages.
+An S-corporation can be created after you have incorporated as a traditional C-corporation or limited liability company (LLC) by filing documents with your state and the IRS.

-C-corporations and s-corporations are similar in that they both:
+C-corporations and S-corporations are similar in that they both:

-On the other hand, rather than a distinct type of corporate business structure, an s-corporation is a federal tax status that can be elected after forming a traditional c-corporation or LLC.
-Corporations that meet certain requirements can elect s-corporation status by filing Form 2553 with the IRS.
+On the other hand, rather than a distinct type of corporate business structure, an S-corporation is a federal tax status that can be elected after forming a traditional C-corporation or LLC.
+Corporations that meet certain requirements can elect S-corporation status by filing Form 2553 with the IRS.

 Other differences between c-corporations and s-corporation relate to the following:

-Income is earned by the corporation and the corporation itself has to pay taxes on that income.
+One of the biggest differences between a C-corporation and an S-corporation relates to how the two are taxed.
+C-corporations are subject to what is referred to as double taxation.
+Income is earned by the corporation and the corporation itself must pay taxes on that income.
 Then profits are distributed to the corporation's shareholders as dividends, where it is taxed again as personal income.

-On the other hand, an s-corporation is considered a pass-through entity for tax purposes because the income passes through to the shareholders or owners and is taxed only at the personal level.
+On the other hand, an S-corporation is considered a pass-through entity for tax purposes because the income passes through to the shareholders or owners and is taxed only at the personal level.

-The s-corporation must still report the income, but taxes are only payable at the shareholder or personal level.
-Thus, with an s-corporation, there is no double taxation.
+The S-corporation must still report the income, but taxes are only payable at the shareholder or personal level.
+Thus, with an S-corporation, there is no double taxation.

-While individuals, who are U.S. citizens or permanent residents, and some qualified trusts can own shares in an s-corporation, nonresident aliens and other business entities, such as corporations and LLCs, cannot own stock in an s-corporation.
+Furthermore, there are restrictions on who can own shares in an S-corporation.
+U.S. citizens, permanent residents, and some qualified trusts can own shares in an S-corporation, but nonresident aliens and business entities, such as corporations and LLCs, cannot own stock in an S-corporation.

-Nevertheless, regardless of which business entity you choose, forming a corporation can be complicated.
-An experienced business law attorney can not only help you select and form the business entity that is right for you.
+For most small businesses, an S-corporation is the better option.
+Regardless of which business entity you choose, forming a corporation can be complicated.
+An experienced business law attorney can help you select and form the business entity that is right for you.

-If you have more questions about the differences between a c-corporation and an s-corporation, or how to form one or the other, contact us to arrange a consult with an experienced business law attorney.
+If you have more questions about the differences between a C-corporation and an S-corporation, or how to form one or the other, contact us to arrange a consult with an experienced business law attorney.